 How To Treat Patients With Cancer As An Occupational Therapist

-If you are an occupational therapist working in inpatient rehab, acute care, home health, or even outpatient settings, you will likely treat patients with a cancer diagnosis at one point or another.
+With those numbers, if you are an occupational therapist working in inpatient rehab, acute care, home health, or even outpatient settings, you will likely treat patients with a cancer diagnosis at one point or another.

 Individuals diagnosed with cancer can have increasing limitations in their functional status, affecting their ability to participate in basic and instrumental activities of daily living.
 In some cases, the cancer itself will affect nerve and muscular function.
 In other instances, the patient may be most affected by side effects from chemotherapy and radiation.
 This can cause increased pain or neuropathy, decreased strength, activity tolerance, mobility, balance, or cognition.